gustinmi/sensorius/README.md

 ###  Points for improvements

 - More concurrency
 	- currently processing of messages and saving to timeseries db is done on same thread (although in thread save manner).
-Perhaps there should be per sensor backgroud flush detection
-	- perhaps timeseries db would have its own background thread to process buffer of persistence candidates.
-This depends on the speed of timeseries db.
+Perhaps timeseries db would have its own background thread to process buffers.
+This could also depend on the speed of timeseries db.
-- Add spring metrics plugin (Actuator) for beter integration into kubernetes (healtcheck, probe and so on ...)
+- Consider adding Spring metrics plugin (Actuator) for beter integration into kubernetes (healtcheck, probe and so on ...)
 - Extend gracefull shutdown listener for all components.
 Kafka listener should send everyting to timeseriesDB, and timeseries should flush all it has in the case of shutdown
 - Choose some lightning fast JSON processing library
 - A session with VisualVM or JMX console would be necessary to identify potential memory leaks and to minimise GC cycles